Skip to content

 What this Workflow Does

-The Convert a Trading Robot workflow translates an existing automated trading strategy from one platform into a cTrader cBot while preserving the original behaviour.
+The Convert a Trading Robot workflow translates an existing automated trading strategy from one platform into a cTrader cBot, with the goal of preserving behaviour as closely as possible.

 This is a conversion workflow, not a redesign or optimisation process.